 If you are seeking information about the Library's Film & Video Collection, such as how to access the physical collection or for information about media scheduling, please visit the Film & Video Collection webpage.
 The Media Research Guide is a guide to media content available online, and does not include information about video and gaming content available in physical format to Library patrons on Blu-ray, DVD, VHS, film, game disc or cartridge, etc. You may search for both Library-licensed eVideos and physical media content via DELCAT Discovery.

-Most of the pages linked via the subject tabs above are freely available via the Internet, and do not require a University of Delaware login for access.
+The subject pages linked via the blue tabs to the left are freely available via the Internet, and do not require University of Delaware affiliation for access.

 Alexander Street Press (ASP) databases allow users to create playlists of videos within the database, or clips from videos, which can be shared with others.
 Users can create playlists containing various types of documents, images, whole videos, tracks, segments (clips) and/or other items such as links to any URL.
-Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems, such as Sakai.
+Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems.
 Playlists can be used as lists of personal favorites, class viewing/listening assignments, or as a teaching resource for in-class use.
-Additionally, ASP also includes a static URL for each video in the databases.

 Kanopy titles are licensed for 1- or 3-year increments, and occasionally in perpetuity.
 To see when licenses are set to expire for eVideo content, you may search DELCAT Discovery for the title and scroll down to the 'Access Online' section of the record.
 Click 'Access Online' and 'Notes & License Terms' to view the title's expiration date (reach out to the Film & Video Collection Librarian if your class requires an extension):